Appointments: 919.232.4700

 MRIs can be loud so we provide you with a set of headphones.
 You may listen to the music of your choice.
 This also provides a way for you to hear any communication from the technologist who is performing your scan.

-Patients enter the scanner feet first so that the knee is in the center of the machine.
-For most people, this means your body is in the scanner to about the level of your chest.
-However, if a patient is claustrophobic, a radiologist can administer IV Valium.
+You are placed into the scanner feet first so that your head is near the opening of the magnet.
+For a quality scan, the knee must be in the center of the machine.
+For most people, this means going into the scanner to about the level of your chest.
+However, if claustrophobia is still a concern, Wake Radiology physicians are available to administer IV Valium.
 If you feel that IV Valium may be necessary, please DO NOT take sedation by mouth prior to the examination.
 You also must be accompanied by a driver.

-At Wake Radiology UNC REX, all knee MRIs are interpreted by a radiologist specifically trained to review orthopedic and sport images.
+At Wake Radiology, all knee MRI images are interpreted by a radiologist who trained specifically to review orthopedic and sport images.
 Results from this type of procedure are typically sent to your physician within one day.

 Obtaining a Knee MRI

-We encourage you to talk with your primary care or orthopedic doctor about your knee pain to determine if getting a knee MRI could be helpful to you. .
+We encourage you to talk with your primary care or orthopedic doctor about your knee pain and to determine if getting a knee MRI could be helpful to you.
+If together you decide on this course of care, consider Wake Radiology and find out more about our team approach to imaging.
 Wake Radiology offers MRI services at most of our outpatient locations throughout the greater Triangle.

 Pin It on Pinterest